nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/work-and-workmanager.md

 Dedicating nodes to a given task is handled by two aspects:

 *   The load balancer: typically interactive processing nodes are used by the load balancer to handle end users requests.
-*   The WorkManager queues : some queues will be assigned to some&nbsp;<span>background processing</span>&nbsp;nodes so that only these dedicated nodes will consume the jobs in these queues.
+*   The WorkManager queues : some queues will be assigned to some&nbsp;background processing&nbsp;nodes so that only these dedicated nodes will consume the jobs in these queues.

 In a cluster environment, the Workmanager queues are handled by Redis so that the queues can effectively be shared across the cluster.
 This way, an interactive node (i.e. feed by the load balancer) can schedule an asynchronous job like a video conversion.
 This job will be assigned to a queue, waiting for one of the Nuxeo nodes to execute it.